Skyjacked (film): Production

 Between 1961 and 1973, nearly 160 hijackings took place in American airspace.
 David Harper's novel Hijacked was published in 1970.
 Film rights were bought by Walter Seltzer.
 The star was Charlton Heston, who had made four films with Seltzer.

 Under the working titles Hijacked and Airborne, principal photography took place from early January to early March 1972.
 The production obtained a World Airways Boeing 707 (N374WA) to play the part of the "Global Airways" airliner.
 With 90% of the filming done inside a 707 set, Heston compared his work there to what director Alfred Hitchcock had achieved in filming Lifeboat (1944).
-Then still current Air National Guard North American F-100 Super Sabres of the 188th Fighter Squadron were painted as the Soviet interceptors.
+Then-current Air National Guard North American F-100 Super Sabres of the 188th Fighter Squadron were painted as the Soviet interceptors.
 Oakland International Airport was used for the airport scenes.
 Some of the Soviet soldiers at the Moscow airport are carrying American M16 rifles.
 The sedans are Swedish Volvo 164s.

 Filming took place in early 1972.
 Heston wrote about the experience in his diary:

 January 4: I've never done a film with so many scenes I wasn't in.
 Still there was the 707, all becrewed and passengered.
 I did get a chance to try my uniform on.
 I look OK...January 5:...My first scene today consisted of walking out of the cockpit and into the can.
 Very demanding bit of emoting there.
 January 20: The opening shots went well, John Guillermin utilizing his talent for richly textured full shots, most with a moving camera.
 He provided a good introductory scene for me.
 I'm beginning to realize this is not a rich role, of course.
 Nonetheless, if the film comes off, it'll help me.
 I'm beginning to think it will, too...Skyjacked looks surprisingly good, I was relieved to see...It seems very tight.
 A pleasure for a change to be in a film that runs under two hours...it's been some time."